FolkerKinzel/VCards/src/Examples/GettingStarted.md

 To learn more about what's the use of application registration and how it works, read the [detailed article](https://github.com/FolkerKinzel/VCards/blob/master/src/Examples/ApplicationRegistration.md).

-The following code gives an example of application registration and shows the usage of the
+The following code shows the usage of the
 namespaces:
 ```csharp
 // Publish this namespace - it contains the VCard class